Test-Time Anchoring for Discrete Diffusion Posterior Sampling: Additional Experiments

 For inverse problems, we implement our test-time optimization using two main configurations corresponding to the APS ($512\times 512$) and APS-L ($1024\times 1024$) results reported in \S\ref{sec-exps}.
 The full reverse sampling process is discretized into $15$ time steps following a cosine mask schedule, using a classifier-free guidance scale of $3.5$.

 At each of the $15$ reverse steps, we perform an inner optimization loop to ensure measurement consistency.
-This loop consists of $100$ optimization steps using the Adam optimizer with a learning rate of $\eta=1.0$.
-The total loss function is a weighted sum of three components: (1) a reconstruction loss, which could be L1 or L2 norm; we choose L1 norm $\|\rvy - \gA(\xhat)\|_1$ because it is known to generate sharper quality~\citep{vqvae,lfq}, (2) a VGG perceptual loss with a coefficient of $\lambda_\mathrm{p} = 10^{-3}$, and (3) a prior preservation loss $\gL_{\mathrm{prior}}(\rvx_\varphi(\rvz_{t(i)}), \rvx_\theta(\rvz_{t(i)})) = -\frac{1}{L}\sum_{l=1}^{L} \log \langle \rvx_\varphi(\rvz_{t(i)}), \rvx_\theta(\rvz_{t(i)}) \rangle \1_{\{\rvz^l_{t(i)} = \rvm\}} $ with coefficient $\lambda_{\mathrm{pp}} = 10^{-4}$.
-To reduce the number of hyper-parameters introduced by our \textbf{Algorithm~\ref{alg:aps}} and ensure fast convergence, we make the following practical implementation choices: \begin{itemize} \item initialize $\rvx_\varphi(\rvz_{t(i)})$ with $\rvx_\theta(\rvz_{t(i)})$: Lines 6 and 9, \item choose a small decaying learning rate $\eta=1.0$ in Adam: Line 15, \item optimize for a fewer iterations $T=15$ and $M=100$: Lines 5 and 8. \end{itemize} This has an equivalent effect of prior preservation.
-We note that the optimization loop (Lines 8-16) computes gradients with respect to the logits $\varphi$.
-This is significantly cheaper than the expensive backpropagation steps through denoising network (here, 8B parameters for MMaDA) used in prior continuous diffusion approaches~\citep{psld,stsl,p2l}.
-Thus, we set $\lambda_{\mathrm{pp}}=0$ by default.
-Alternatively, one could initialize $\varphi$ with all zeros or randomly and set $M$ very large until convergence while enforcing the prior preservation loss ($\lambda_{\mathrm{pp}}\ne 0$) in Line 14.
+This loop consists of $100$ optimization steps using the Adam optimizer with a learning rate of $1.0$.
+The total loss function is a weighted sum of two components: (1) a reconstruction loss, which could be L1 or L2 norm, but we choose L1 norm: $\|\rvy - \gA(\xhat)\|_1$ as it is known to generate sharper quality), and (2) a VGG perceptual loss with a coefficient of $10^{-3}$.

 The specific parameters for each degradation operator $\gA(\cdot)$ vary by task, with all measurements simulated by adding Gaussian noise of $\sigma = 0.05$.
 For super resolution, we use a $4\times$ downsampling factor.
 For Gaussian Deblurring, the operator is a Gaussian kernel of size $61\times 61$ with a standard deviation of $3.0$.
 Motion Deblurring uses a kernel of the same size with an intensity parameter of $0.5$ (on a scale of $0$ for linear to $1$ for highly nonlinear), corresponding to a moderately nonlinear motion path.
 For Inpainting, we randomly remove $70\%$ of pixels.
 Nonlinear Deblurring kernels are generated using the \texttt{KernelWizard}\footnote{\url{https://github.com/LeviBorodenko/motionblur}} model from the \texttt{bkse}\footnote{\url{https://github.com/VinAIResearch/blur-kernel-space-exploring}} library.
 Finally, High Dynamic Range (HDR) reconstruction is modeled by scaling the image data and clipping the result, following the operation $\text{clip}(\text{data} \times 2, -1, 1)$.